Corey Oates: 2022

-In round 5 of the 2022 NRL season, Oates scored a hat-trick for Brisbane in their 24-20 loss to the Sydney Roosters.
+In round 5 of the 2022 NRL season, Oates scored a hat-trick for Brisbane in their 24–20 loss to the Sydney Roosters.

-In round 10, Oates scored two tries in a 38-0 victory over Manly.
+In round 10, Oates scored two tries in a 38–0 victory over Manly.

-In round 16, Oates scored two tries for Brisbane in their 40-26 loss against North Queensland in the Queensland derby.
+In round 16, Oates scored two tries for Brisbane in their 40–26 loss against North Queensland in the Queensland derby.

-Oates would return to the Origin arena in the Game 3 Suncorp decider after North Queensland winger Murray Taulagi was ruled out due to COVID-19, helping Queensland win 22-12.
+Oates would return to the Origin arena in the Game 3 Suncorp decider after North Queensland winger Murray Taulagi was ruled out due to COVID-19, helping Queensland win 22–12.

-In round 19, Oates scored two tries for Brisbane in a 36-14 victory over Parramatta.
+In round 19, Oates scored two tries for Brisbane in a 36–14 victory over Parramatta.

 Oates played a total of 22 games throughout the year for Brisbane scoring 22 tries to finish as the clubs top try scorer for the season.

 2023

 Following Brisbane's round 2 victory over arch-rivals North Queensland, it was revealed that Oates had suffered a broken jaw during the match after a shoulder charge from Scott Drinkwater, which resulted in Drinkwater being suspended for 3 games.
 Oates was later ruled out for two months.
+Oates played a total of nine games for Brisbane in the 2023 NRL season.
+Oates was named as 18th man for Brisbane in the 2023 NRL Grand Final in which they lost 26-24.
+On 21 November, Oates re-signed with the Brisbane club for the 2024 season.

+2024

+Oates played 16 games in the 2024 season.
+On 10 October 2024, Oates announced his retirement from the NRL.
+Oates had decided against testing the open market and cited his main reasons for retiring was to spend more time with his family and injuries.